 A Briefer on Security Tokenization

 If you’re not familiar with security tokenization, you might be surprised to learn how intuitive the concept is.
-The blockchain is a kind of backbone technology, which can be developed, modified, and applied to a wide variety of different elements serving as “tokens.”
+The blockchain is a backbone technology.
+It can be developed, modified, and applied to a wide variety of different elements serving as “tokens”.
 Participants use the blockchain as a public, distributed ledger to keep track of the distribution and exchange of those tokens.

 The most commonly understood application of the blockchain is with payment tokens; cryptocurrencies like Bitcoin, Ethereum, and Litecoin all fall into this category.
 The intention is to enable consumers to provide payments in a secure, anonymized, and digital way.
-However, payment tokens aren’t the only type of token that can be used with the blockchain.
+However, blockchain is capable of using multiple types of tokens.
 You could also provide asset-backed tokens, which represent the fractional ownership of assets, including real-world assets like real estate, intellectual property, digital assets, and more.

 Security tokens are one type of asset-backed token, allowing companies to issue tokens as fractional ownership in their enterprise in lieu of the traditional option—company stock.

 Security tokenization can solve a number of different problems:

 Fundraising is one of the biggest challenges for companies, and most startups don’t have the resources or history necessary to raise funds through publicly issued shares in an IPO.
 In recent years, new and existing businesses alike have turned to crowdfunding as a possible alternative, but crowdfunding campaigns can be overly restrictive, and without a proper marketing campaign, they could easily die.
 Issuing tokens of the company in exchange for cash could be an easy and fluid way to raise capital.